junegunn/vim-easy-align/README.md

     apple;: banana::   cake
     data;;  exchange:; format

-Options keys are fuzzy-matched, so you can write as follows:
+Option names are fuzzy-matched, so you can write as follows:

 - `:EasyAlign * /[:;]\+/ { 'stl': 1, 'l': 0 }`